getsentry/rfcs/text/0091-ci-upload-tokens.md

 all users in the org to issue such tokens.
 The tokens can be shown in the org's "Developer Settings" page under a new tab called "Tokens".

+Such simple token issuance can then also take place in wizards and documentation pages.

+# How To Teach

+Structural tokens change what needs to be communicated to users quite a bit.
+In particular less information is necessary for tools that are compatible with structural tokens.
-Such simple token issuance can then also take place in wizards and documentation pages This for instance would change this complex webpack config from the docs which requires matching `org`, `project` and manually creating a sentry token:
+This for instance would change this complex webpack config from the docs which requires matching `org`, `project` and manually creating a sentry token today:

 ```javascript
 const SentryWebpackPlugin = require("@sentry/webpack-plugin");